tensorflow/tensor2tensor/docs/index.md

 this should reach a BLEU score of about 28 on the English-German data-set, which is close to state-of-the art.
 If training on a single GPU, try the `--hparams_set=transformer_base_single_gpu` setting.
-For very good results or larger data-sets (e.g., for English-French)m, try the big model with `--hparams_set=transformer_big`.
+For very good results or larger data-sets (e.g., for English-French), try the big model with `--hparams_set=transformer_big`.